ToMCCA-3: A realistic 3-body coalescence model: Summary and Outlook

 \section{Summary and Outlook}

 In this paper, we have presented an upgrade of the ToMCCA model to incorporate coalescence for $A=3$ nuclei, including \heThree, \hThree, and \lhThree.
 The results for \heThree and \hThree are obtained for various different wave functions based on \AV for the 2-body potential and Urbana IX for the genuine 3-body potential, as well as the Minnesota potential, which is a 2-body potential capable of reproducing the binding energies without additional 3-body potentials.
+These wave functions are obtained by using the pair-correlated hyperspherical harmonics (PHH) approach.
 The results for all wave functions that reproduce the binding energies are compatible with each other, and only the \AV without UIX wave function shows a significant deviation.
 Interestingly, the \hThree/\heThree ratio shows no dependence on the charged-particle multiplicity, which is in contrast to previous studies using Gaussian wave functions~\cite{Sun2019}.
 Overall, the description of \heThree yields and their \pt spectra is in agreement with the measurements by ALICE in pp collisions at $\sqrt{s}=13$~TeV.
 In the case of \lhThree the Congleton approach~\cite{Congleton_1992} for the wave function was tested.
 It includes an undisturbed deuteron, described using the \AV wave function, and a quasi-free $\Lambda$ around it.
 With this wave function, predictions for the yields and \pt spectra in pp collisions are presented.
+In a future study, the HH description of \lhThree can be tested, which can also be extended to the elusive $\Lambda$nn state.
 As of now, no data on \lhThree production in pp collisions has been published.
-The \lhThree/\heThree ratio is predicted by ToMCCA to drop off with increasing \pt, which is a common differentiator between thermal production and coalescence models.
-The minimum bias predictions of the \lhThree yield are about 3 times higher than the yield at the same mean multiplicity, but with a narrow multiplicity interval using Erlang functions.
+The \lhThree/\heThree ratio was previously predicted to drop off with increasing \pt, which is used a common differentiator between thermal production and coalescence models.
+The ToMCCA predictions show no such behaviour within the uncertainties.
+The minimum bias predictions of the \lhThree yield are about 2 times higher than the yield at the same mean multiplicity, but with a narrow multiplicity interval using Erlang functions.

-With this successful upgrade of the ToMCCA model to $A=3$ coalescence it can be used for predictions of nuclei yields at different collision energies, specifically the ones interesting for indirect dark matter searches.
+With this successful upgrade of the ToMCCA model to $A=3$ coalescence, it can be used for predictions of nuclei yields at different collision energies, specifically the ones interesting for indirect dark matter searches.
 Furthermore, the predictions could help in determining the production mechanism of light nuclei once high-precision data from the LHCs Run-3 and Run-4 campaigns become available.